lecerick/100-days-of-code/log.md

 ### Day 1: Mon Aug 30, 2021

 Added a basic discounting function to the AmSchedule class in finance-playground.
-Looking foward, introducing compounding conventions could be a good way to spice up the AmSchedule.
+Looking foward, introducing compounding conventions and/or [daycount conventions](https://www.investopedia.com/terms/d/daycount.asp) (30/360 vs. 30/365 vs. actual/360 vs. actual/365 vs. actual/actual) could be a good way to spice up the AmSchedule.
 I'm less familiar with semi-annual discounting (bond markets) than monthly (mortgage markets), so that could be a learning opportunity.
-Also [daycount conventions](https://www.investopedia.com/terms/d/daycount.asp) (30/360 vs. 30/365 vs. actual/360 vs. actual/365 vs. actual/actual).

 ### Day 2: Tues Aug 31, 2021